syncfusion-content/fileformat-docs/File-Formats/DocIO/word-to-markdown.md

 {
     //Hook the event to customize the image. document.SaveOptions.ImageNodeVisited += SaveImage;
-    //Save the Word document as a Markdown file. document.Save("WordtoMd.md", FormatType.Markdown);
+    //Save a Word document as a Markdown file. document.Save("WordtoMd.md", FormatType.Markdown);
 }
-The following code examples shows the event handler to customize the image path and save the image in external folder.
+The following code examples show the event handler to customize the image path and save the image in an external folder.

 static void SaveImage(object sender, ImageNodeVisitedEventArgs args)
         {
             string imagepath = @"D:\Temp\Image1.png";
-            //Save the image stream as file.
-            using (FileStream fileStreamOutput = File.Create(imagepath))
+            //Save the image stream as a file. using (FileStream fileStreamOutput = File.Create(imagepath))
                 args.ImageStream.CopyTo(fileStreamOutput);
-            // Set the image uri to be used in output markdown. args.Uri = imagepath;
+            //Set the image URI to be used in the output markdown. args.Uri = imagepath;
         }
 {% endhighlight %}